alessianatale/Museum_SCIOT/README.md

 - **order**: "ascending" or "descending" indicates if the humidity value has to increase or decrease

 As said the humidity rate should be **between 30% and 50%** so the ***'sendhumidity'*** function retrieves the humidity value from Redis and checks:
-- if order is "ascending" increases the humidity value of 2 (+2)
+- if order is "ascending" it increases the humidity value of 2 (+2)
-- if order is "descending" decreases the humidity value of 2 (-2)
+- if order is "descending" it decreases the humidity value of 2 (-2)
-- if humidity value is <= 30 sets the order "ascending"
+- if humidity value is <= 30 it sets the order "ascending"

 And then the humidity value is published every 5 seconds in the queue ***'iot/sensors/humidity'*** of **RabbitMQ**.

 When a value is published in this queue, the function ***'consumehumidity'*** on Nuclio is triggered, which processes this value.
 This function publishes a new message in the queue ***'iot/logs'*** (also a message warning the dehumidifier is deactivated if the humidity value is <= 30) and checks if the humidity value is >= 50 publishes it in the queue ***'iot/alerts'***.

-When a value is published in the ***'iot/alerts'*** queue, the function ***'changehumidity'*** on Nuclio is triggered, sets the value order "descending" in Redis and publishes a message in the queue ***'iot/logs'*** warning the dehumidifier is activated so the humidity value should decrease.
+When a value is published in the ***'iot/alerts'*** queue, the function ***'changehumidity'*** on Nuclio is triggered, sets the value order "descending" in Redis and publishes a message in the queue ***'iot/logs'*** warning that the dehumidifier is activated so the humidity value should decrease.

 <p align="center">
 <img src="architecture.PNG" alt="drawing"/>